knpuniversity/symfony4/knpu/ep2-fundamentals/config-bundle.md

 So... what did this config change... actually... do?
-Well, because the purpose of a bundle is to give us services, the purpose of *configuring* a bundle is to *change* how those service behaves.
+Well, because the purpose of a bundle is to give us services, the purpose of *configuring* a bundle is to *change* how those services behave.
 That might mean that a service will suddenly use a different class, or that different arguments are passed to a service object.
 As a user, it doesn't really matter to us: the bundle takes care of the ugly details.